TanishkPatodi/TanishkPatodi/README.md

 - 👋 Hi, I’m @TanishkPatodi
-- 👀 I’m interested in compuational biology
+- 👀 I’m interested in computational biology, employing advanced techniques to analyze complex biological systems.
-- 🌱 I’m currently learning boolean networks for biological systems.
+- 📚 Engaged in the study of Boolean networks for biological systems, while concurrently conducting meta-analysis on transcriptomics data.
-- 💞️ I’m looking to collaborate on projects involving
+- 💼🔬🖥️ Seeking collaborations on computational projects for solving real-world problem.
+Let's work together!
-- 📫 You can reach me at tanishkpatodi5@gmail.com
+- 📫 You can reach me at tanishkpatodi5@gmail.com.

 <!---
 TanishkPatodi/TanishkPatodi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.